 Targeted therapy in genetically defined cancers– Development of a predictive clinical response biomarkers

 Our scientists have identified specific genetic alterations in the RNF43 gene and fusions in the RSPO gene family in cancers such as colorectal pancreatic and gastric cancer which can be used to predict which patients are most likely to benefit from treatment with RXC004.
 In order to translate these finding to the clinic our scientists, working with diagnostic testing experts at NewGene Ltd, have developed a cutting edge clinical biomarker assay which will be used to guide patient selection during clinical trials.
 This test analyses small fragments of DNA released by tumour cells into the patient’s blood to detect cancer-specific RNF43 mutations which are predictive of drug response.
 This technology, which only requires a simple blood sample from patients, allows a precision medicine approach to be taken for our RXC004 clinical programme, benefiting patients and also improving the efficiency with which studies can be carried out.
 Initial data describing aspects of test development were presented at the ESMO congress 2017.
-In addition to RNF43, our scientists are also working with other institutions and providers to developed further genetic predictors of response to RXC004.
+In addition to RNF43, our scientists are also working with other institutions and providers to develop further genetic predictors of response to RXC004.